fyang016/rshell/README.md

 WARNING!!
 Please keep in mind that the first two connectors have to be typed in exactly that way.
 Putting a space or another character in between (e.g. | | instead of ||) means something different!

+## Latest additions/changes
+-Added the test command functionality (which returns true or false) -Revised the operator precedence

+## Design
+Our program is designed to mimic bash as closely as we can.
+In general, the program does well what it is meant to do, because we went through a lot of test cases to get the program to what it is as of now.
+However, there are parts of the code that can be made more efficient.
+For example, the code that makes sure that the "test" command runs smoothly lacks clarity because of the many test cases.

 ### Known bugs
+As of now, there are no known bugs that have not been fixed yet.

 ### Important info
 The following command is not perfect: